 It makes sense, then, that this part of the customer journey is key for cutting churn rates.
 Are you giving customers the right tools and resources?
 Is it easy to understand the value of your brand?
 This is your chance to give a great onboarding experience, which can lead to higher NPS scores, customer lifetime values and other key business metrics.

 To take your customer onboarding strategy to the next level, follow these tips and tricks below for a first impression that lasts.

 Add a Personal Touch

 A good customer onboarding experience welcomes customers with a walk-through of their new product.
-An even better onboarding experience is personalized to your customers’ needs.
+An even better onboarding experience is personalised to your customers’ needs.
 This will help them feel as though they’ve been personally welcomed into the fold by your team, rather than an automated welcome email sent out en masse by a bot.
-Take a look at this personalized onboarding explanation from Chase as an example.
+Take a look at this personalised onboarding explanation from Chase as an example.